nipy/mindboggle/README.rst

 Nipype pipeline framework on Linux (tested with Python 3.5 on Ubuntu 14.04).

 ..
-    1. Support, bugs, and help with Mindboggle
+    1. Support, bugs, and help
     2. Installing Mindboggle
     3. Running Mindboggle
     4. Preprocessing